Deafness is a severe or complete loss of hearing.

-There are three primary types of hearing loss: Conductive—hearing loss caused by the inability of the sound to reach the inner earSensorineural—hearing loss caused by disorders of the inner ear or auditory nerve.
+Types of deafness may include: Conductive—Caused by the inability of the sound to reach the inner ear.Sensorineural—Caused by disorders of the inner ear, auditory nerve, or areas of the brain involved with hearing.
 This type of loss is usually permanent.

 Copyright © Nucleus Medical Media, Inc.

 Sound waves travel from the outside and through structures in the outer, middle, and inner ear.
 The auditory nerve transmits the signal to the brain where it is translated into sound.
 Interruption of the sound wave can occur in the ear structures, the auditory nerve, or in the brain where sound waves are translated.
 This interruption can result in deafness.

 Deafness can be present at birth (or soon after) or acquired anytime throughout life.
 In many cases, the cause of deafness may be unknown.

 Factors related to fetal development and birth that may increase the chance of deafness include: Certain infections in the mother during pregnancy, including rubella or sexually transmitted diseasesCertain medications taken by the mother that affect the fetus during pregnancyPremature birthLow birth weightInsufficient oxygen to the fetus during birth or other birth traumaNewborn jaundice, which can cause damage to the auditory nerveCertain genetic disordersStructural defects in the ear

 Factors that may increase the chance of acquired deafness may include:

 Changes the bone structure of the ear—otosclerosisTumorsFamily historyOccupations with noise exposure without proper hearing protectionInfections, such as meningitis or mumpsHead or ear trauma